Pupil Premium

 Financial deprivation

-Pupil Premium students are provided with a number of resources and access to trips/events to ensure any financial issues do not limit academic progress and participation in events which foster engagement in the school culture and cultural capital.
-Along with our regular provision we target Pupil Premium students when providing government laptops.
+Pupil Premium students are provided with resources and access to trips/events to ensure any financial issues do not limit academic progress and participation in events which foster engagement in the school culture and cultural capital.
+Along with the provision outlined below, we provide government laptops and repurposed school uniform on a needs basis.

 Pupil Premium provision is detailed below.